DataWithAlex/mac-remix/README.md

    djprep ingest "~/Downloads/Track.mp3" --artist "Artist" --title "Track (Extended Mix)"
    ```
 3. **What happens automatically**:
-   - Files are copied to `~/Music/DJ/Tracks/Artist - Title.mp3` (based on tags or overrides).
+   - Files are copied to `library/Tracks/Artist - Title.mp3` (or the folder you configured).
    - Each ingest is logged inside `config/library-manifest.json` so you can audit changes.
    - The CLI reminds you of next steps: run stems, analysis, or exports.
 4. **Verify inside your DJ application**:
-   - Drag `~/Music/DJ/Tracks/` into Serato or use rekordbox `File ▸ Import Folder…`.
+   - Drag `library/Tracks/` (or your configured location) into Serato or use rekordbox `File ▸ Import Folder…`.
    - Smart Crates/Intelligent Playlists populate based on the metadata written in later steps.
 5. **Continue with stems or normalization** using the workflows in `docs/workflows/`.